Vyral/sandy-eagon-blog/_posts/2023-09-08-stewardship-decisions.md

 youtube_alternate_image: /uploads/fdb536f752bd569b66b5a00b-340x388.jpeg
 youtube_code:
 ---
 I can't believe summer is already winding down!
 Not in real estate though- we've had a belated spring rush.
-(You can ask me about that later if you need...)
-As our summer winds down, my garden is ramping up.
+(You can ask me about that later if you need…) As our summer winds down, my garden is ramping up.
 Not completely in a good way though: I was inspecting my pear trees a couple of weeks ago and was startled to see my favorite Asian pears dimply.
 Perplexed, I googled, "Why are my pears dimpling?"
 That's the first time I'd ever heard of Stony Pit Virus.
 It's a tree virus that gets into the root and makes the fruit misshapen and often inedible.
 The only solution was to remove the tree completely- and not even plant a new one in its place!

 ![](/uploads/fdb536f752bd569b66b5a00b-340x388.jpeg){: width="340" height="388"}